Why Inference in Large Models Becomes Decomposable After Training

-\paragraph{ (1) Functional Equivalence.}
+\paragraph{ (1) Functional equivalence.}

-Structural restructuring introduces no new inference capability and does not alter the overall operator functionality.
-Under an appropriate permutation $P$, the systems before and after restructuring are strictly equivalent in the operator sense: for any given input, they produce exactly identical outputs.
+Structural reorganization does not introduce any new inference capability and does not alter the functionality of the overall operator.
+Under appropriate permutation transformations $P$ or $(P,Q)$, the systems before and after reorganization are strictly equivalent in the operator sense, that is, they produce identical outputs for any given input.

-\paragraph{ (2) Invariance of Input--Output Format.}
+\paragraph{ (2) Invariance of input–output format.}

-Both the original and the restructured systems operate on the same input vector $X_{\mathrm{Input}}$ and produce the same output vector $Y_{\mathrm{Output}}$.
-The dimensionality, component ordering, and semantic interpretation of state variables remain unchanged.
-As a result, the restructured system can replace the original one directly, without any modification to external calling interfaces.
+Both the original system and the reorganized system use the same input vector $X_{\mathrm{Input}}$ and output vector $Y_{\mathrm{Output}}$.
+Their dimensionality, component order, and semantic interpretation remain unchanged.
+Consequently, the reorganized system can replace the original one directly without modifying any external calling interfaces.